AdobeDocs/advertising.en/help/dsp/inventory/roku-inventory.md

 >
 >[!DNL Roku] inventory isn't available in open marketplaces and exchanges.

 * For your private deals, [set up information about the deal IDs in DSP](/help/dsp/inventory/deal-id-create.md) and then target “[!UICONTROL Roku Network – Audience]” and “[!UICONTROL The Roku Channel – Audience]” within [!DNL Roku] placements.<!-- Or do you target the deal ID??
 I see those strings for Roku On Demand inventory.
-Clarify if all Roku private deals will show up as one or the other of these in Roku Private inventory in Roku placement settings. -->
+Clarify if all Roku private deals show up as one or the other of these in Roku Private inventory in Roku placement settings. -->

 * You can [subscribe to the following [!DNL Roku] inventory within the [!DNL On Demand] Gallery](/help/dsp/inventory/on-demand-inventory-subscribe.md), and then target any of the approved deals within [!DNL Roku] placements: